justinkambic/libraw.js/README.md

 This module is in an experimental state and is untested in production environments.
 The primary focus at the moment is providing access to RAW metadata and thumbnails.
-We can add access to additional LibRaw API functionality if those use cases emerge.
+We can add access to additional LibRaw API functionality as those use cases emerge.

 ## Contributing

 If you would like to contribute to the library please create a discussion issue first.
-Creating a large pull request with no input from maintainers can result in wasted effort for the author.
+Creating a large pull request without input from the maintainer could result in wasted effort for the author.
 There is plenty of work to be accomplished on this project, and contributions are welcome, but we also want to make sure the work going into the project is in line with its priorities.